nephics/linger/README.md

     linger

-from the command line, or use systemd or a process-deamon tool like [Supervisor](http://supervisord.org).
+from the command line, or use *systemd* or a process-daemon tool like [Supervisor](http://supervisord.org).

 The default port is 8989.
 This and other options can be set from the command line, or using a config file (with path specified as a command line option).
 Command line options can be listed using argument `--help`.

-The server support the use of binlogs for maintaining messaging history and the current status, in the event of a server/process restart.
-Use the `binlog_dir` command line parameter to enable the use of binlogs.
+By default the database is kept in memory, but the server can store the database on disk, both to reduce memory footprint and to allow for full restore in the event of a server/process restart.
+Use the `--dbfile` command line option to store the database on disk.

+It is also possible to define a global a high-level mark limiting the number of messages in any channel.
+The default is no high-level mark, this setting may be changed using the `--hlm` command line option.

 ## Security